 These tips help you speed up Microsoft Outlook 2016/2013/2010/2007.
 We have 3 tips out of which, one is a visual explaining how to optimize MS Outlook.
 Disable unwanted Add-ins, Compact & Combine PST Files, Archive Mail & Contacts Folders!
-While these tips will help you to speed up Microsoft Outlook (version 2007, 2010, 2013, 2016), as well as keep it running without hogging on the CPU resources to kill other applications.
+While these tips will help you to speed up Microsoft Outlook, as well as keep it running without hogging on the CPU resources to kill other applications.

-As with any program (example Internet Explorer or Google Chrome), many applications install their own plugins to Outlook as well.
+As with any program, many applications install their own plugins to Outlook as well.
 This makes up for a heavy CPU usage, making your computer slower and may also hang it for a while or two.
-The method to disable plugins is described in the image below (click the image to open full size in a new tab).
+The method to disable Outlook addins is described in the image.
+Click the image to open its full size in a new tab.

 Outlook slows down as the different PST files become larger and larger.
 One method is to compact the PST files: